ntessore/imagemap/README.md

 This project is released under the MIT license.

-This project includes the MPFIT algorithm, which is based on software developed by the University of Chicago, as Operator of Argonne National Laboratory.
+This project includes the MPFIT algorithm (based on software developed by the University of Chicago, as Operator of Argonne National Laboratory).

-See the LICENSE file for additional details.
+See the LICENSE and DISCLAIMER files for additional details.